Table of Contents

 - Advance 30 French sheath over balloon.

-- Deflate and remove balloon, keeping wire in place.
+- Deflate and remove balloon, keeping the wire in place.

-- Insert nephroscope to confirm placement in necrotic cavity and remove guidewire.
+- Insert the nephroscope to confirm placement in necrotic cavity, and remove the guidewire.

 - Take care to avoid viable tissue on cavity borders.

-- Remove entire scope and grasper – do not try to pull necrosis through scope.
+- Remove entire scope and grasper—do not try to pull necrosis through the scope.

 - Can work with or without continuous irrigation.
 Use whichever technique provides better visibility.